dkweb4u/Show-and-Search-Post-Plugin/README.md

 Two section:

-1. Show category with 5 post
+1. Show category with 5 post (Blog Post wite categories)

-2. Search post with search bar
+2. Search post with search bar (Blog post in using wordpress Search api)

-> Bore are generate with shortcode
+> Depends on setting auto generated in shortcode.